nansikom/Model-training/Readme.md

 bash

 pip install -r requirements.txt
-HOW TO RUN

 Training the Model

-bash
 python train.py

 If running the train2.py change it to the ipynb and run it in google collab Testing the Model

-python test.py
-Note: Place your dataset inside a data/ folder with annotations.

 **PROJECT STRUCTURE**